 There are occasionally hidden offers that you can get for stuff at Target by going to the Cartwheel web site, instead of the app.
 You'll want to search through all of the offers available on the web site first and then click "add privately".
 Then the offer will show up in your app.

 Target is one of the most coupon-friendly stores in the United States.
 Not only does the store provide so many places where you can get coupons, they also have a very accommodating stacking policy.
-Target offers printable web site coupons, mobile coupons and regional print coupons found in the Target circular (sales ad), in addition to its Cartwheel offers.
+Target has printable web site coupons, mobile coupons and regional print coupons found in the Target circular (sales ad), in addition to its Cartwheel offers.
 They also accept manufacturer coupons.

-The best part is that you can stack many of those coupons together to create scenarios where you can get massive discounts.
+The best part is that you can stack many of those Target coupons together to create scenarios where you can get massive discounts.
 On rare occasions, it's even possible to stack enough coupons and use them on an already-reduced sale item, so you can get it for free.
 Extreme Couponers are well known for compiling epic hauls of stuff at super low prices.

 Unfortunately, because Target has such a great reputation among couponers, it is prone to attempted coupon fraud.
 This makes it all the more important to follow the rules.
 Target allows customers to combine one manufacturer coupon, one Target coupon and one Cartwheel offer per item for a maximum of three possible discounts per item.
 You cannot use more than one Target web site printable coupon, Target sales flyer coupon or Target mobile coupon on the same item.
 Internet manufacturer coupon printables from sites like Coupons.com are accepted, but Target does not permit internet coupons for free items with no purchase requirements.